moriela1/zero/README.md

 # Zero

-Zero - is a protected-mode operating system, written in C23 + ASM.
+Zero - is a custom C23 standard library.
+Its goal to be ABI stable, minimal but powerful.